GoogleCloudPlatform/iap-desktop/doc/site/sources/docs/troubleshooting-rdp.md

     If the output is empty, then the VM allows copy/paste.

+### Type clipboard text

+In situations where copy/paste is disallowed by policy, you can copy text from your local computer to a VM by using the **Type clipboard text** command:

+1. On your local computer, copy a piece of text to the clipboard.
+1. In IAP Desktop, select **Session > Type clipboard text**.

+The **Type clipboard text** command simulates keyboard input and only supports characters supported by your current keyboard layout.
+Unsupported characters are replaced with `?`.

 ## :material-message-alert: "Your credentials did not work" when using saved credentials

 **Symptom**: You've configured valid credentials, but each time you try to connect to a VM, the _Your credentials did not work_ dialog appears.